National Grid (NG.) Ord 12, 204/473p

 Our view

 Alongside this, the portfolio is being streamlined, with a couple of assets that don’t fit the new strategy set to be sold off.
-This will free up extra cash to plough back into other areas of the business while also allowing management to focus on building out its energy infrastructure.
+The UK Electricity System Operator business was the latest to get the chop, being sold to the government for around £0.6bn in October.
+This has freed up cash to plough back into other areas of the business while also allowing management to focus on building out its energy infrastructure.

-The dividend is also being rebased lower to help fund these growth plans and shore up the balance sheet.
+The dividend was also rebased lower to help fund these growth plans and prevent pressure on the balance sheet.
 We have no concerns about balance sheet health, but this all points towards more of a focus on long-term growth rather than short-term returns, which we’re supportive of.

 In return for investing those billions to maintain and upgrade its infrastructure, regulators allow National Grid to earn a reasonable profit, with the potential to earn more if it exceeds targets.
 That translates into predictable revenues, low borrowing costs, and relatively resilient growth.

 The regulatory environment can be a double-edged sword, though, as regulators have the final say over National Grid's profit potential.
-The ongoing cost-of-living pressures and the recent surge in energy costs mean consumers are already struggling to pay their bills.
-That's put a lot of pressure on regulators to start slicing into utilities' profits which could potentially put brakes on future growth.
+Tight consumer budgets and a recent rise in energy costs mean many consumers are struggling to pay their bills.
+That's put pressure on regulators to start slicing into utilities' profits which could potentially hold back future growth.

 Given the group's significant investment in this current high-rate environment, we've been keeping a close eye on the cost of funding it all.
-Finance costs were broadly flat year-on-year, and current high levels of inflation are actually a net benefit for National Grid, and should more than offset the negative impact of higher interest rates.
+Finance costs are actually expected to be around £100mn lower this year as a result of lower levels of inflation and net debt.

 We commend National Grid’s willingness to pounce on shifting energy trends.
 The sheer scale of the investment plans brings with it increased execution risk, but should management pull it off, investors will likely be rewarded for their patience.
 As always though, nothing is guaranteed and there’s likely to be some volatility along the way as the group executes its strategy.